klippx/inject-docker-certs/README.md

 You need to inject your ca into docker!

-Visit [this repo](https://github.com/gesellix/inject-docker-certs) for a complete and easy guide.

-This repo is the SHOW ME THE MONEY version, since "easy" is not easy enough, we all have stuff to do and business to go about.
+This solution is the SHOW ME THE MONEY version, since "easy" is not easy enough, we all have stuff to do and business to go about.
+But for reference, [this repo](https://github.com/gesellix/inject-docker-certs) is the original version with a complete guide and everything.

 So,